INNVTV/NetCore-Clean-Architecture/Core/README.md

 Domain policies are broken out using the strategy pattern so they can be easily be shared in collaboration with non technical domain experts.

+# The Infrastructure Layer

+Core.Infrastructure Project - The classes represented here include hosting, configuration, persistence services, data storage and other 3rd party integrations.

+### Dependency Injection, CoreConfiguration & Contexts
+An ICoreConfiguration interface is used to encapsulate many applcation related settings.
+3rd party service connectors are set up through various interfaces such as IDocumentContext, IStorageContext and IRedisContext.

 # Core.Common

 Core.Common encapsulates many common settings, transformations, base classes, interfaces and logging used within the application domain or shared with a consumer of the Core project.

-### Dependency Injection and CoreConfiguration
-An ICoreConfiguration interface is used to encapsulate infrastructure related settings and 3rd party service connectors.

-This is a helper class that allows us to grouop many application, infrastructure and persitence related settings and connectors into a single class within our DI Container.

-The **InitializeCoreConfiguration()** should be called in your main entry point prior to adding the initialized CoreConfiguration class into your DI Container.